 Theme IV "All Tea, No Shade": Black Queer Rhetorics for a New Language of Humanness

-This course is designed to explore the critical discourse practices of African American activist groups, communities, performers, artists, and general political leaders.
+This course is designed to explore the critical discourse practices of Black activist groups, communities, performers, artists, and general political leaders.
 We will examine persuasive strategies in multiple African American public texts (song, speech, tweet, meme, painting, letter, essay, etc.) that have channeled and challenged the most pressing social issues of their time.
-As a classroom community, we will identify prominent voices, past and present, who constitute the tradition of African American rhetoric (AAR) while also asking ourselves: how does AAR help us achieve more nuanced understandings of multiple Black experiences alongside alternative visions for racial-social justice?
+As a classroom community, we will identify prominent voices, past and present, who constitute the tradition of Black rhetoric (BR) while also asking ourselves: how does BR help us achieve more nuanced understandings of multiple Black experiences alongside alternative visions for racial-social justice?
 We will examine key themes in relation to the knowledges and communicative practices endemic to the freedom struggles of Black people in the Americas: Black gender/ sexuality/ intersectional justice, the sacred-secular continuum, political economies, digital Blackness, and the history of Black language and literacy.

 About the soundtrack now playing: